Open to Buy Reporting

 • Variance $k — Difference between actual sales and last year's sales.

-1. Repeat for Each Store
+1. Repeat for each store.

 Using the Reports to Calculate OTB